 You may think this is unreasonable, but hear me out.
 I’ve previously argued that the production of animal products is inherently cruel – for example, animals have to die for meat to be produced, and calves must be taken from their mothers to produce dairy.
-Also, animal agriculture is unquestionably disastrous for the environment and for other people.
+Also, animal agriculture is unquestionably disastrous for the environment (see this excellent article from Happy Happy Vegan) and for other people.
 If someone knows this and chooses to buy animal products anyway, how can we be expected to respect that decision?

 Here’s an analogy to illustrate the point.
 Imagine you find out that your friend’s favourite clothing retailer is using child labour.
 When informed of this, your friend says that although it’s a shame, they aren’t going to stop buying the brand – they just love it too much.
 Would you respect your friend’s decision?
 Probably not.